-Details on the process for submission of software solutions are provided in the VRX Technical Guide, available at the VRX Documentation webpage.
-To summarize the process, evaluation of the VRX tasks will be done in a specified evaluation environment composed of computational resources consistent with the System Requirement for Running VRX.
+Details on the process for submission of software solutions are provided in the VRX Technical Guide, available at the VRX Competition website.
+In summary, evaluation of the VRX tasks will be performed in a specified evaluation environment composed of computational resources consistent with the System Requirements for Running VRX.
 Team submissions, consisting of configuration and software, will be executed by the VRX technical team to generate task scoring.

-The details of the evaluation environment will be provided to teams, along with working examples and tutorials to allow teams to thoroughly test their submissions within an equivalent evaluation environment.
-This should ensure that the performance of team's submitted solutions will be equivalent to performance during development.
+The details of the evaluation environment will be provided to teams, along with working examples and tutorials to allow teams to test their submissions thoroughly within an equivalent evaluation environment.
+This should ensure that the performance of each team's submitted solutions will be equivalent to performance during development.